51 articles · 18.2K karma · 26 friends · active 2 hours ago

-I’ve been building models since a wee boy, minus a long gap between 18 and 40, thanks to my late uncle Paul who worked for Revell in Venice, CA in the 50's - 60’s and, later, AMT models.
-In those days, the family Christmas tree was always loaded with kits underneath much to my delight, but it drove my mother nuts who viewed them as dust collectors, sadly enough.
+I’ve been building models since a wee boy, minus a long gap between 16 and 40, thanks to my late uncle Paul who worked for the original Revell in Venice, CA in the 50's - 60’s.
+In those days, the family Christmas tree was always loaded with kits underneath much to my delight but not so much my Mom who viewed them as more clutter.

-I laid myself off a couple of years ago and decided to call it a day and enjoy life and build models for fun.
-My wife and I are proud parents of two adult daughters, both married to Costa Ricans (!) so we spend a fair amount of time there.
+I laid myself off a couple of years ago to enjoy life and build models for fun.
+My wife and I are proud parents of two adult daughters, both married to Costa Ricans so we spend a fair amount of time there.
 Our home headquarters are in Santa Cruz, California.

 DISCLAIMER: I’ve never piloted a plane but I have sat in a P-51.